Alarmod/MRI_MedicalAnalysis/Tutorial.md

 o "use_fp16" – flag for enabling half-precision computing mode (True or False);

-o "net_width" – defines the width of the input image;
+o "net_width" – defines the width of the internal input of the neural network (according to the result of get_net_info.py);

-o "net_height" – defines the height of the input image;
+o "net_height" – defines the height of the internal input of the neural network (according to the result of get_net_info.py);

 o "cudaID" – the number of the graphics accelerator;

-- warmup method;
+- the warmup method – the method for initializing the neural network model;

-- process method with parameters:
+- the process method with parameters:

 o "input" – input image in grayscale;

 o "rec_treshold" – recognition confidence threshold;

-o "max_results" – maximum number of returned results;
+o "max_results" – the maximum number of returned results (areas of interest);

-o "get_brain" – flag that determines the return of an object with maximum confidence (with filling of internal areas);
+o "get_brain" – a flag that determines the return of a binary mask with one object with maximum confidence (with filling of internal areas);

-o "erode_level" – number of iterations of the image erosion operation used for post-processing of the ANN output;
+o "erode_level" – the number of iterations of the image erosion operation used for post-processing the ANN output.

+The process method returns the results of the ANN operation, the output size is the same as the size of the image supplied via the "input" parameter.

 An example of using the yolo_segment_with_nanobind module is given in the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/ExtractYoloObjectsFromDICOM/convert_dir.py.